TheRenegadeCoder/sample-programs/docs/projects/hello-world/_posts/2018-11-01-brainfuck.md

 - [Dcode.fr][5]

-As a starting point, [here’s this example on “Brainfuck Visualizer”][6], an online tool that displays each step of a Brainfuck program’s execution.
+As a starting point, [here’s this example on “Brainfuck Visualizer”][6], an online tool that displays each step of a Brainfuck program’s execution.[^1]

 [2]: http://www.asciitable.com/index/asciifull.gif
 [3]: https://copy.sh/brainfuck/